CheopsForTheEdge/cheops/README.md

 it in other settings.

-Note that it is crucial to define your resource configuration, especially the relationship matrix, for cheops to work properly.
+Note that it is crucial to define your resource configuration, especially the resolution matrix, for cheops to work properly.
 See how to do that in the multiple tests.

 ## Files